-If you have a requirement to buy or sell dollar and want to ensure you are getting the best exchange rate for your transfer, use the link below to complete the contact form or call me directly on 0044 (0) 1442 892 065.
+If you have a requirement to buy or sell dollars in the coming weeks and want to ensure you are making the most from your transfer, use the link below to complete the contact form or call me directly on 0044 (0) 1442 892 065.

 Click here to complete the contact from.